01-edu/public/docs/reviews.md

 - The other student also has to run the tester on his exercise to determine his result and so if your bet was wrong or right
   <img width="1073" alt="Screenshot 2019-10-17 at 02.22.30" src="img/reviews/Screenshot 2019-10-17 at 02.22.30.png">

-In fact, a bet is succeeded if it's equal as the tester output :
+In fact, a bet is succeeded if it is equal to the tester output :
 <img width="1073" alt="Screenshot 2019-10-17 at 02.24.04" src="img/reviews/Screenshot 2019-10-17 at 02.24.04.png">

 You can have those 4 cases :